Total Joint Replacement

 The center has earned several prestigious distinctions, including The Joint Commission’s Gold Seal of Approval for Advanced Certification for total hip and total knee replacement, a recognition for quality, consistency and safety of services, and patient care.

-In addition, Blue Cross and Blue Shield of Rhode Island named The Miriam Hospital a Blue Distinction Center for knee and hip replacement, and U.S. News and World Report designated The Miriam a “high performer” in hip and knee replacement surgery.
+In addition, Blue Cross and Blue Shield of Rhode Island named The Miriam Hospital a Blue Distinction Center for knee and hip replacement, and for 2022 to 2023, US News and World Report designated The Miriam a “High Performer” in hip and knee replacement surgery.

 Length of Stay